-The Swing, Snatch, and Clean with a kettlebell in each hand, will serve to increase explosive power.
-It is the explosive lifts that cause the greatest forces to be transferred to the hand, core, and posterior chain - this is the gold mine that's not panned out, so spend your time and energy wisely: 2-handed swings in your deadlift or squat stance, with as much 'snap and pop' as you can muster while remaining in control of the kettlebells, and in perfect form, should constitute the majority of your training.
+- Explosive Power: The Swing, Snatch, and Clean with a kettlebell in each hand, will serve to increase explosive power.
+It is the explosive lifts that cause the greatest forces to be transferred to the hand, core, and posterior chain—this is the gold mine that's not panned out, so spend your time and energy wisely: two-handed swings in your deadlift or squat stance, with as much 'snap and pop' as you can muster while remaining in control of the kettlebells, and in perfect form, should constitute the majority of your training.

 Why Use These Tools To Train?

 Answer: Overall speed, muscular and aerobic endurance, superior joint strength and flexibility, awesome power and explosiveness.
 Athletes don't need fancy equipment to get in top shape but what they do need to do is train properly and sometime that's hard enough.

 You will notice that nowhere did we mention bicep curls, leg presses, leg extensions or any other isolation exercises.
 When training athletes it's important to get the most out of your training session, this is why we like to train total body and combination movements.
 Think sport-specific movements in your program design.
 You can do fewer exercises and receive greater returns than with old conventional bodybuilding programs that have some people in the gym for over 2 hours.